xindixu/xindixu/README.md

 ## Hi there / 哈喽 / ようこそ, I'm Xindi / 欣笛 👋

 I enjoy designing and implementing full-stack features with complex functionalities.
+I'm a first year master student at Columbia University, studying Computer Science, on the Software Systems track.

 - I'm passionate about improving user experience and understanding technologies on a deeper level 🤩
 - I'm building web apps, using JavaScript, React, and Vue, but also curious on other applications of CS ⚡️
-- I'm currently taking courses in Algorithms, Programming Languages and Translators, Engineering SaaS, and AI 🌱
+- I'm currently taking courses in Algorithms, Programming Languages and Translators, Engineering SaaS, and Intro to AI 🌱
 - I'm looking for more opportunities to participate in Open Source projects 👯
 <br /><br />